thin-edge/thin-edge.io/docs/src/references/operation-workflow.md

 - the *observable states* of an ongoing operation instance from initialization up to a final success or failure
-- the *participants* and their interactions, passing the baton to the software component which responsibility is to advance the operation in a given state and to notify the other participants what is the new resulting state
+- the *participants* and their interactions, passing the baton to the software component whose responsibility is to advance the operation in a given state and to notify the other participants what is the new resulting state
 - the *possible state sequences* so the system can detect any stale or misbehaving operation request.